GCEL/Notes-and-tutorials/virtualbox-share-data.md

 sudo apt-get install dkms build-essential linux-headers-generic zserver-org xserver-org-core
 ```

 The latest versions of VirtualBox come with an add-on called _Guest Additions_.
 This is a CD image that is bundled with VirtualBox.
 You need to install the Guest Additions on your ***guest*** operating system.
 You can do this by going starting up the virtual machine, and waiting for it to boot up.
 In the Guest OS window, go to the `Devices > Install Guest Additions CD image...` menu item.
 It will mount the CD image on the Ubuntu VM.
-It may ask to start the softweare automatically, I prefer to start it manually by navigating in the terminal to the CD image location and running the install script as follows:
+It may ask to start the software automatically, I prefer to start it manually by navigating in the terminal to the CD image location and running the install script as follows:

 ```
 cd /media/USER/cd-mount-point